humanistic/REN/readme.md

 ## Introduction

-**REN** is simple yet powerful data exchange format.
+**REN** is simple yet powerful data storage, exchange and notation format.
 It's very human friendly and pleasant to read.
 Every value in **REN** has it's own type to allow easier describtion of your data.
 See for yourself.

 There are strings: